 - Make sure to pick up a map when you arrive so you can keep track of where you have wandered because not all paths take you through the entire grounds.

-- Visit the Monet Pond and bring a quarter for food to feed the fish.
+- Visit the Monet Pond and buy some fish food at the ticket desk when you first arrive to feed the fish.
 This is one of our children’s favorite things to do at the gardens.

 - Visit the Secret Garden.
 You walk through a tunnel made from vines, and end up in a small garden with a fountain.
 This is always popular.